kagof/BefungeInterpreter/README.md

 * Source code editing
 * Program counter highlights the current instruction being carried out
 * Three different ways to deal with unexpected characters (abort, ignore, reflect)
+* Two ways of handling division by zero, and three for modulus by zero.

 ## Testing